MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploying-the-azure-rights-management-connector.md

     After IRM is enabled on a SharePoint farm, you can enable IRM on individual libraries by using the **Information Rights Management** option on the **Library Settings** page for each of the libraries.

     > [!IMPORTANT]
     > For SharePoint to access RMS by using the connector, you must authorize the corresponding accounts in the RMS connector administration tool.
-If you haven’t already done this, see [Authorizing servers to use the RMS connector](#authorizing-servers-to-use-the-rms-connector) in this topic.
+If you haven’t already done this, see [Authorizing servers to use the RMS connector](deploying-the-azure-rights-management-connector.md#AuthorizingServers) in this topic.

 ### Configuring a file server for File Classification Infrastructure to use the connector
 To use the RMS connector and File Classification Infrastructure to protect Office documents, the file server must be running one of the following operating systems:

 -   Windows Server 2012 R2

 -   Windows Server 2012

 ##### To configure file servers to use the connector

 1. On the file servers configured for File Classification Infrastructure and that will communicate with the RMS connector, do one of the following:

     -   Run the server configuration tool for Microsoft RMS connector.
-For more information, see [How to use the server configuration tool for Microsoft RMS connector](#how-to-use-the-server-configuration-tool-for-microsoft-rms-connector) in this topic.
+For more information, see [How to use the server configuration tool for Microsoft RMS connector](deploying-the-azure-rights-management-connector.md#how-to-use-the-server-configuration-tool-for-microsoft-rms-connector) in this article.

         For example, to run the tool locally to configure a file server running FCI: